Creates sparse matrix representations of spatial connectivity structures

 queen

-Passed to poly2nb to set the contiguity condition.
+Deprecated: use the `method' argument instead.
+This option is passed to poly2nb to set the contiguity condition.
 Defaults to TRUE so that a single shared boundary point (rather than a shared border/line) between polygons is sufficient for them to be considered neighbors.

 snap